Jump to content

 Pedestrian traffic check

-The state capital of Mainz is one of ten municipalities receiving funding from the state of Rhineland-Palatinate this year for a "pedestrian traffic check."
-This involves citizens, politicians, and city administrators discussing the local pedestrian traffic situation together.
-You can find information about participation here:
+The state capital of Mainz is one of ten municipalities receiving funding this year from the state of Rhineland-Palatinate for a "Pedestrian Traffic Check."
+In this initiative, citizens, politicians, and city officials come together to discuss the local pedestrian traffic situation.
+Here you can find information about participation:

 Photo of heating technology (thermometer, heating controller and construction sketch)